ssanj/babyloncandle/posts/2021-08-26-java-planet-enum-in-Haskell.md

 }
 ```

-This seems fairly easy.
+This seemed fairly easy.
 I started off by modelling a Planet and associated data:

 ```{.haskell .scrollx}